 Thermal shell air leaks are sealed through strategic use and location of air-tight materials.
 Leaks are detected and leakage rates measured with the assistance of a blower-door.
 The algorithm for this measure can be used when the program implementation does not allow for more detailed forecasting through the use of residential modeling software.

-Prescriptive savings are provided for use only where a blower door test is not possible (for example in large multifamily buildings).
+Prescriptive savings are provided for use only when a blower door test is not conducted.